carolinatannus/czech_bank_project/README.md

 #### Simply put, there does not seem to be a correlation between district variables (listed below) and the debt ratio of each district.
 Nevertheless, the districts Bruntal and Opava both have a debt ratio (rate of unpaid loans versus total loans given) bigger than the rest of their region.

+District variables:
+- number of municipalities with under 499 inhabitants
+- number of municipalities between 500 and 1999 inhabitants
+- number of municipalities between 2000 and 9999 inhabitants
+- number of municipalities with over 10000 inhabitants
+- average salary
+- unemployment rate '95
+- unemployment rate '96
+- number of entrepreneurs per 1000 inhabitants
+- number of commited crimes

 ## Contact

   If you have any questions or comments, please let me know!